 - New training equipment (e.g., computer hardware, printers) - Software licenses, such as for digital platforms. - Equipment required to facilitate training for participants with disabilities. - Vehicle and mobile unit purchases and/or modifications, provided the following requirements are met: - o The vehicle or mobile unit is directly related to delivery of services to participants. - o The Recipient provides the ministry at least three quotes for procurement of the vehicle or mobile unit, or three quotes for modification where the service is purchased.
 Purchase or modification can only occur upon review of the quotes and approval by the ministry.
-Evidence of quotations and the expected purchase cost must be provided with the application. - o Mobile unit owners must purchase relevant vehicle insurance that includes coverage of the modifications.
-Documentation must be provided to confirm this coverage. - o Relevant vehicle insurance should include all perils coverage as per statutory requirements in Ontario, including Ontario Automobile Policy (OAP1) Owner's Policy Sections 3 and 4, auto liability for a limit not less than \$2,000,000 (two million) per occurrence including Accident Benefits and, where applicable, Section 7, Loss or Damage Coverage. - The ministry will not fund modification of existing mobile units within 5 years of a government (federal or provincial) funded modification, unless the need is verified and rationale provided, with proper documentation e.g., installation of new equipment that has only come out in the last few years.
-Details and rationale must be provided as part of the application. - o New vehicle or mobile unit purchase may not be eligible if a project is not sustainable and unlikely to continue beyond the term of the TPA. - o Lease costs for mobile units are eligible expenses, if applicable. - Plan for disposition of the asset.
+Evidence of quotations and the expected purchase cost must be provided with the application. - Mobile unit owners must purchase relevant vehicle insurance that includes coverage of the modifications.
+Documentation must be provided to confirm this coverage. - o Relevant vehicle insurance must include all perils coverage as per statutory requirements in Ontario, including Ontario Automobile Policy (OAP1) Owner's Policy Sections 3 and 4, auto liability for a limit not less than \$2,000,000 (two million) per occurrence including Accident Benefits and, where applicable, Section 7, Loss, or Damage Coverage.

+- o The ministry will not fund modification of existing mobile units within 5 years of a government (federal or provincial) funded modification, unless the need is verified and rationale provided, with proper documentation e.g., installation of new equipment that has only come out in the last few years.
+Details and rationale must be provided as part of the application. - New vehicle or mobile unit purchase may not provide the best value for money if a project is not sustainable and unlikely to continue beyond the term of the TPA.
+If the decision is made to purchase a vehicle, the applicant must be able to demonstrate that the purchase provides better value for money than leasing. - o Lease costs for mobile units are eligible expenses, if applicable, however, should be classified under operating expense. - o Plan for disposition of the asset.